DynamicSitesHub/Capabilities/index.md

 write index for main page

-splash pages for two categories (maybe more??)
+add new author pages for each category we want

+write out posts